Acute Interstitial Pneumonia

 (Accelerated Interstitial Pneumonia; Hamman-Rich Syndrome)

-AIP, a form of idiopathic interstitial pneumonia (see Overview of Idiopathic Interstitial Pneumonias), equally affects apparently healthy men and women usually > 40 yr.
+Acute interstitial pneumonia (AIP), a form of idiopathic interstitial pneumonia, equally affects apparently healthy men and women, usually those > 40 years.

 AIP is defined histologically by organizing diffuse alveolar damage, a nonspecific pattern that occurs in other causes of lung injury unrelated to idiopathic interstitial pneumonia.
 The hallmark of organizing diffuse alveolar damage is diffuse, marked alveolar septal edema with inflammatory cell infiltration, fibroblast proliferation, occasional hyaline membranes, and thickening of the alveolar walls.
 Septa are lined with atypical, hyperplastic type II pneumocytes, and airspaces are collapsed.
 Thrombi develop in small arteries but are nonspecific.

+Surgical lung biopsy showing diffuse alveolar damage in the absence of known causes of ARDS and diffuse alveolar damage (eg, sepsis, drugs, toxins, radiation, viral infection) confirms a diagnosis of AIP.
 Acute exacerbation of underlying lung disease (in particular acute exacerbation of idiopathic pulmonary fibrosis) must be considered and may explain some cases previously characterized as AIP.
-Biopsy is often required to distinguish AIP from diffuse alveolar hemorrhage syndrome, acute eosinophilic pneumonia, and cryptogenic organizing pneumonia.
+Biopsy is often required to distinguish AIP from diffuse alveolar hemorrhage, acute eosinophilic pneumonia, and cryptogenic organizing pneumonia.
+The risks and benefits of surgical lung biopsy must be carefully considered.

-Treatment is supportive and usually requires mechanical ventilation, often using the same methods as used for ARDS (including low tidal volume ventilation—see Acute Hypoxemic Respiratory Failure (AHRF, ARDS) : Treatment).
+Treatment of acute interstitial pneumonia is supportive and usually requires mechanical ventilation, often using the same methods as used for ARDS (including low tidal volume ventilation).
 Corticosteroid therapy is generally used, but efficacy has not been established.